JoseLuis1197/javaScriptProject/README.md

     obj["param"] = "new value";

 # Constructor pattern
 Using JavaScript, you could create objects with a function.
 This is called a constructor.

+The name of the function is going to be our object name.

 Example: